-- c.
-Economics, - d.
-Anthropology, or - e. other social studies courses with content and/or rigor equal to or above United States History, United States Government, and Oklahoma History; - 5.
-Arts One unit or set of competencies which may include, but is not limited to, courses in Visual Arts and General Music; and - 6.
-Computer Education or World Language One unit or set of competencies of computer technology science or technology/engineering, whether taught at a high school or a technology center school, including computer programming, hardware and business computer applications, such as and beginning with the 2024-2025 school year shall exclude word processing, databases, spreadsheets and graphics, excluding courses in addition to keyboarding or typing courses, or one unit or set of competencies of foreign world or non-English language. - E. 1.
-In addition to the curriculum requirements of either subsection B or D of this section, in order to graduate from a public high school accredited by the State Board of Education students shall complete the requirements for a personal financial courses as may be established by the State Board of Education and the district school board.
-School districts shall strongly encourage students to complete two units or sets of competencies of foreign world languages and two units or sets of competencies of physical and health education. - 2.
-No student shall receive credit for high school graduation more than once for completion of the same unit or set of competencies to satisfy the curriculum requirements of this section. - 3.
+- 5. Arts One unit or set of competencies which may include, but is not limited to, courses in Visual Arts and General Music; and - 6.
+Computer Education Science or World Language One unit or set of competencies of computer technology science, whether taught at a high school or a technology center school, including computer programming, hardware and business computer applications, such as word processing, databases, spreadsheets and graphics, shall address the Oklahoma Academic Standards for Computer Science, excluding keyboarding or, typing, computer or web graphic design, and computer applications such as word processing and presentations courses, or one unit or set of competencies of foreign world or non-English language. - E. 1.
+In addition to the curriculum requirements of either subsection B or D of this section, in order to graduate from a public high school accredited by the State Board of Education students shall complete the requirements for a personal financial literacy passport as set forth in the Passport to Financial Literacy Act and any additional course requirements or recommended elective courses as may be established by the State Board of Education and the district school board.
+School districts shall strongly encourage students to complete two units or sets of competencies of foreign world languages and two units or sets of competencies of physical and health education.

+- 2. No student shall receive credit for high school graduation more than once for completion of the same unit or set of competencies to satisfy the curriculum requirements of this section. - 3.
 A school district shall not be required to offer every course listed in subsections B and D of this section, but shall offer sufficient courses to allow a student to meet the graduation requirements during the secondary grade years of the student. - F. 1.
 In addition to the curriculum requirements of either subsection B or D of this section, beginning with ninth graders in the 2021-22 school year, in order to graduate from a public high school accredited by the State Board of Education, students shall pass the United States naturalization test pursuant to the provisions of this subsection. - 2.
-School districts shall offer the United States naturalization test to students at least once per school year, beginning as early as eighth grade at the discretion of the school district; provided, any student may retake the exam upon request,
+School districts shall offer the United States naturalization test to students at least once per school year, beginning as early as eighth grade at the discretion of the school district; provided, any student may retake the exam upon request, and as often as desired, until earning a passing score.
+For purposes of this subsection, a passing score shall be 60 out of 100 questions.